fauu/mpv-sub-pause-advanced/README.md

 #### Directives

-##### – `hide`

-Hide the subtitle during playback.
-Needs to be specified only once per subtitle track.\
-**Note:** Due to an mpv limitation, hiding primary subtitles will always hide secondary subtitles as well.

-Subtitles that do not qualify for a pause will not be hidden.

-Arguments:

-`hide-more` — hide also while paused for the other subtitle track.

-##### – `request`

-*Valid only for `end` position.*

-Only pause if requested through the pause request key binding.

-Arguments:

-`request-replay` — replay from the start of the subtitle after unpausing.

-##### – `special`

-Also pause on subtitles classified as “special”, for example karaoke subtitles or subtitles with special positioning that are usually for signs and other text, not spoken lines.

 ##### – `unpause`

-Automatically unpause playback after an interval of time calculated on the basis of the subtitle text length.
-Note that this will not work properly for image-based subtitled, for which the `-time` argument needs to be used.
+Automatically unpause playback after a time interval calculated on the basis of the subtitle text length.
+Note that this will not work properly for image-based subtitled — for those, the `-time` argument must be used.

-Arguments:
+<u>Arguments:</u>

 `unpause-time` — calculate the unpause interval based on the subtitle’s defined playback time instead.
 Necessary for image-based subtitles, although it will not